-This type of home health care apps are specifically designed for women’s health needs.
-Mostly used for health tracking and monitoring, they offer great insights and statistics about menstrual cycles, pregnancy, or other medical issues.
+This type of home health care apps is specifically designed for women’s health needs.
+Primarily used for health tracking and monitoring, they offer great insights and statistics about menstrual cycles, pregnancy, or other medical issues.

 There are also mental health apps that offer therapy or counseling tailored for women.